mixxxdj/manual/source/chapters/library.rst

 * **BPM Options sub-menu**:

     * **Change BPM**: Allows to change the :term:`BPM` to 50%, 66%, 75% or 200%
-      of the BPM set by Mixxx when :ref:`analyzing <library-analyze>` the tracks.
+      of the BPM set by Mixxx when :ref:`analyzing <configuration-analyze>` the tracks.
-      If many of the detected BPM are off from the tracks original tempo, you might want to adjust the :guilabel:`BPM Range` in the :ref:`Analyzer Settings <djing-bpm-detection>` and re-run the analysis.
+      If many of the detected BPM are off from the tracks original tempo, you might want to adjust the :guilabel:`BPM Range` in the :ref:`Analyzer Settings <configuration-bpm-detection>` and re-run the analysis.

     * **Lock/Unlock BPM**: Locks/Unlocks the :term:`BPM` of selected tracks so
       you can't edit them in the track properties.
 The |ic_lib_bpm_unlocked|